Concept Bottleneck Large Language Models: CB-LLMs for Text Generation

 \subsection{Experiments}

-In this section, we evaluate our CB-LLM (generation) based on three crucial aspects: \emph{Concept detection}, \emph{Steerability}, and \emph{Generation quality}. \paragraph{Setup.} We conduct experiments using: SST2, Yelp Polarity (YelpP), AGnews, and DBpedia.
+In this section, we evaluate our \algoname{generation} based on three crucial aspects: \emph{Concept detection}, \emph{Steerability}, and \emph{Generation quality}. \paragraph{Setup.} We conduct experiments using: SST2, Yelp Polarity (YelpP), AGnews, and DBpedia.
 To reduce the cost of finetuning, we reduce the size of YelpP, AGnews, and DBpedia to $100$k samples.
 We use the labels of these datasets as concept labels directly (e.g., for AGnews, the concepts will be world, sport, business, and technology news), which allow us to calculate the concept accuracy in Table \ref{table:generative results}.
-We use \textbf{\texttt{Llama3-8B}} \cite{llama3} pretrained model as the backbone for learning CB-LLM, and compare our CB-LLM with the finetuned \textbf{\texttt{Llama3-8B}} (standard black-box model).
-The training time of CB-LLM is roughly the same as fine-tuning the black-box \textbf{\texttt{Llama3-8B}}.
+Notably, concept labels are not necessarily required, as Automatic Concept Scoring (ACS) can be applied here similarly to the classification setting.
+We use \textbf{\texttt{Llama3-8B}} \cite{llama3} pretrained model as the backbone for learning \algoname{generation}, and compare them with the finetuned \textbf{\texttt{Llama3-8B}} (standard black-box model).
+The training time of \algoname{generation} is roughly the same as fine-tuning the black-box \textbf{\texttt{Llama3-8B}}.

-\paragraph{Concept detection.} Concept detection involves identifying the concepts in the prompt by extracting the interpretable neurons with the highest activation in the CBL.
+\paragraph{Concept Detection.} Concept detection involves identifying the concepts in the prompt by extracting the interpretable neurons with the highest activation in the CBL.
 Specifically, if the prompt is about "sports", the "sports" neuron should exhibit the highest activation, and the accuracy is calculated as the proportion of correctly aligned cases.
-The accuracy of the concept detection is shown in Table \ref{table:generative results} (row Accuracy).
-CB-LLM achieves similar accuracy with less than a $1\%$ gap compared to the \textbf{\texttt{Llama3-8B}} model finetuned for direct concept classification, indicating that the interpretable neurons behave as expected.
+The accuracy of the concept detection is shown in Table \ref{table:generative results} (row Accuracy). \algoname{generation} achieve similar accuracy with less than a $1\%$ gap compared to the \textbf{\texttt{Llama3-8B}} model finetuned for direct concept classification, indicating that the interpretable neurons behave as expected.